PrajothSenthilKumar/apertura/README.md

                                      └───────────────────────┘
 ```

-**Why visual retrieval beats text extraction:** ColQwen2.5 embeds the rendered page image directly — preserving tables, charts, and layout that OCR destroys.
+**Why visual retrieval beats text extraction:** ColQwen2.5 embeds the rendered page image directly by preserving tables, charts, and layout that OCR destroys.
 Page images are stored as base64 in Qdrant's payload so they travel with the vectors and are always available wherever the query runs, including cloud deployments with no local disk.

 ---